Qihoo360/evpp/docs/quick_start_win32_vs2015.md

-Quick Start using VS2015
+Quick Start of using VS2015
 ---

-## Compile evpp on Windows using Microsoft Visual Studio 2015
+## Compile evpp from source code on Windows using Microsoft Visual Studio 2015

-### Install compiling tool chain
+#### Install compiling tool chain

 Prerequisites:

 - Visual Studio 2015 Update 3 or
 - Visual Studio 2017
 - CMake 3.8.0 or higher (note: downloaded automatically if not found)
 - git.exe available in your path.
-You can download and install it from [https://git-for-windows.github.io/](https://git-for-windows.github.io/)
+You can download and install it from [https://git-for-windows.github.io/]
 - vcpkg.
-You can download and install it from [https://github.com/Microsoft/vcpkg](https://github.com/Microsoft/vcpkg).
+You can download and install it from [https://github.com/Microsoft/vcpkg].
 Commits c5daa93506b616d253e257488ecc385271238e2a tests OK.
-Following [https://github.com/Microsoft/vcpkg#quick-start](https://github.com/Microsoft/vcpkg#quick-start) to install [vcpkg](https://github.com/Microsoft/vcpkg).
-This document assumes that [vcpkg](https://github.com/Microsoft/vcpkg) is installed at `d:\git\vcpkg`.
+Following [https://github.com/Microsoft/vcpkg#quick-start](https://github.com/Microsoft/vcpkg#quick-start) to install [vcpkg].
+This document assumes that [vcpkg] is installed at `d:\git\vcpkg`.

-### Install dependent libraries by using vcpkg
+#### Install dependent libraries by using vcpkg

-Use [vcpkg](https://github.com/Microsoft/vcpkg) to install libevent,glog,gtest,gflags.
+Use [vcpkg] to install libevent,glog,gtest,gflags.

 	D:\git\vcpkg>vcpkg install gflags
 	D:\git\vcpkg>vcpkg install glog
 	D:\git\vcpkg>vcpkg install libevent-2.x

-### Download the source code of evpp
+#### Download the source code of evpp

 	$ git clone https://github.com/Qihoo360/evpp
 	$ cd evpp
 	$ git submodule update --init --recursive

-### Compile evpp
+#### Compile evpp

 Using the default vs solution file: